Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets

 \section{Introduction}

 Combustion processes in gas turbine and rocket engines involve high mass fluxes and are inherently turbulent, making simulations of such processes challenging.
 For flows of these scales, the computation time of direct numerical simulations (DNS) is prohibitively costly, precipitating the need for large-eddy simulations (LES) or Reynolds-averaged Navier-Stokes (RANS) simulations.
-These techniques, as opposed to DNS, do not resolve all length scales of the turbulent flow, instead filtering smaller length scales below the mesh size (LES) or neglecting fluctuating components of flow variables (RANS), and modeling the unresolved processes.
+These techniques, as opposed to DNS, do not resolve all length scales of the turbulent flow, instead filtering smaller length scales below the mesh size (LES) or neglecting fluctuating components of flow variables (RANS), and modeling the unresolved terms.
+In the case of turbulent reacting flows, both the Reynolds stress and chemical source terms are unresolved.
+This paper is concerned only with the latter.

 Multiple methods exist to model the sub-scale chemical processes and can be generally categorized as flamelet or non-flamelet approaches.
 Here, we specifically aim to model laminar flamelets that are relevant to practical turbulent combustion.
 Our model is not aimed at laminar-flow laboratory experiments with a controlled counterflow issuing from nozzles.
 Examples of non-flamelet approaches include probability density function methods \cite{AnandPope,LindstedtVaos} and the conditional moment closure method \cite{KlimenkoBilger}.